-Red Hat knows this and they work hard to create a supportive atmosphere.
-Their content strategy includes the creation of free guides, trial downloads and even free e-books to get people started.
+Red Hat knows this, and they work hard to create a supportive atmosphere.
+Their content strategy includes creating free guides, trial downloads, and even free ebooks to get people started.
 They have so many resources that even non-developers feel like they can get started.

 Customers are very different.
 They want you to provide the solution, and they need to trust you to get the job done.

 How do you get people to trust you?
 One way is to give them social proof.
-In his book Influence, Dr. Robert Cialdini proves that people will do things that they see other people are doing.
-It’s important for customers to know that these solutions work for people in their industry.
+In his book Influence, Dr. Robert Cialdini proves that people will do things they see other people do.
+Customers need to know that these solutions work for people in their industry.

 Customers have the peace of mind of a product that’s heavily trusted in their industry.